 Sometimes the most glamorous look is the simplest.
 “Holiday parties are breeding grounds for bad angles and unflattering group selfies,” says New York style guru Jenna Lyons, who founded LoveSeen lashes.
 “So I keep it easy with a red lip and clean eye.”
-New York makeup artist and Westman Atelier founder Gucci Westman is feeling the same energy for parties this year.
-“The contrast between beautiful, luminous skin and a bold lip is just so chic,” she says.
+New York makeup artist and Westman Atelier founder Gucci Westman is feeling similar vibes: “The contrast between beautiful, luminous skin and a bold lip is just so chic,” she says.
 Similarly, top LA hairstylist Mark Townsend says it’s the little details—a great pin, an extra boost of shine—that make a look feel festive.
 No matter the look, healthy hair and glowing, hydrated skin make all the difference, so a mask—whether for your skin or your hair—is definitely worth taking the time for.

 Everything about your skin looks better when it’s plump and hydrated, and what makeup you do use goes on more evenly (and thus looks more natural).
 This cerulean-blue mask is made with restorative manuka honey, plumping hyaluronic acid, and nourishing spirulina.
 You store it in the fridge to keep the ingredients super potent (it’s made without fillers or preservatives).
 The ice-cold mask feels incredible when you smooth it on, and the results are immediate and amazing: plump, hydrated, soothed skin that glows on its own or under makeup.

 HPPY SkinRefresh Fridge-Fresh Cryo-Facial MaskHPPY Skin, $56SHOP NOW

 Exfoliating regularly makes an enormous difference, too.
 “I love Microderm,” says Westman.
 “I do it first to get rid of dead skin cells and leave behind a polished, healthy glow.”